 SEO

 Solution follows the SEO guidelines such as Editable page title, metadata, URL, headings and page content should be part of new solution.
 Ikea DNS naming standards will be followed.
 To get better ranking in search engine, Microsite will be hosted with in ikea.com as sub domain using Site Extensions.
-For e.g. www.ikea.com/ext/job/search.
+For e.g. ww8.ikea.com/ext/job/search.

 URL is not part of the SEO as url will not be language specific.